Project-Xenith/terraform-dev-env/README.md

 # terraform-dev-env

-This is a basic terraform project wihtin which I have tried to create the following things :
+This is a basic terraform project within which I have tried to create the following things :

 Resources :
     1. VPC